jaeyu-jung/jaeyu-jung.github.io/_pages/about.md

 layout: about
 title: Bio
 permalink: /
 subtitle: <a href='https://econ.msu.edu/'>Department of Economics, Michigan State Univeristy</a>.
-Dual Majoring Environmental Science and Policy.
+Dual Majoring in Environmental Science and Policy.

 profile:
   align: right